dudeperf3ct/dudeperf3ct.github.io/sensei/ray_dalio.md

 The most important thing as you are young is to realize that your success comes from knowing how to deal with your not knowing more than anything you know.

+You have to have a balanced portfolio.
+Concentration is a risky thing.

 Quotes
 ===========================